biocypher/clinical-knowledge-graph/README.md

 Neo4j.
 For setting this up, please refer to the [CKG docs](https://ckg.readthedocs.io/en/latest/ckg_builder/graphdb-builder.html#building-ckg-s-graph-database-from-a-dump-file).

+Alternatively, use the pre-made CKG Neo4j database dump instance setup configuration provided in `ckg_dump`, follow the README in it.

 ### Configuration

 Now the credentials for the CKG Neo4j instance need to be configured within the